seperot/sepe-devblog/src/pages/golden-path-document/index.md

 ###Make it living
 ![Bot](./images/living.png)

 An important part of a golden path document being effective is to keep it as a living document.
 As the new member of the team works through the document encourage them to edit anything they find as a pain point, something outdated that you had to explain to them or just something they feel like needs more detail.
 This helps keep the document up to date and makes the new starter have a hand making the process better for the next new starter.
+Keep the document in an area where you can rollback if something is changed incorrectly but everyone in the team has access, Confluence being a good example.